Skip to content

 }

-Now, to correct states we have to select from database all states that are in error state.
-It can be use in many ways, example below use a abstraction called TaskQueue that is responsible for running tasks in background.
+Now, to correct states, we have to select all states that are in an error state from the database.
+It can be used in many ways; the example below uses an abstraction called TaskQueue that is responsible for running tasks in the background.

-This abstraction guaranties that all records (historical and new ones) will be processed.
-You can think about it, as a queue that is populated by records from database, that meet SQL query criteria.
+This abstraction guarantees that all records (historical and new ones) will be processed.
+You can think of it as a queue that is populated by records from the database that meet SQL query criteria.

-You can use CRON job and pull database.
+You can use a CRON job and poll the database.

 //go:generate mms deployyml -type=TaskQueue -name=CorrectMSPErrors -autoscale=1,10 -memory=128Mi -cpu=100m -timeout=10s -schedule="0 0 * * *"